JupiterOne/service-workshops/access-review/aws-user-access/README.md

   WHERE rule.actions~=":*" Return policy.displayName, rule.actions, rule.resources
 ```
 _todo other examples of alerts, time contrainted as well as comparing values_

 This can be turned into an Alert using the alert rules processes: (Link to support docs)

 We've identified that actions and resources attached and configured in our AWS environment.
-Now lets evaluate the principle.
-A principle can be a role, user group, or user.
-Lets see what principle are directly assigned to a policy:
+Now lets evaluate the principal.
+A principal can be a role, user group, or user.
+Lets see what principal are directly assigned to a policy:

-**S3 Principle:**
+**S3 Principal:**

 ```
 Find (aws_s3_bucket|aws_s3)